Associate in Arts Degree

 6. Plan Ahead - Any student who anticipates transferring to a four-year school should plan an appropriate program (both general education and major

-requirements) with a Century counselor and their transfer college/university prior to, and during, enrollment at Century College.
+requirements) with a Century counselor or advisor and their transfer college/university prior to, and during, enrollment at Century College.

 Articulation agreements facilitate your credit transfer and provide you with a smooth transition from one related degree program to another.